AdreaMade Rebrand

 Many criticized the 400mH and 800m double during these years, but this criticism lacked the insight that the 400mH didn't trigger c-PTSD symptoms and was a key strength and endurance strategy to get back into 2:03-shape in the 800m along with PB's in the 600m, and 400mH.
 More importantly this double proved rewiring the brain is possible, as is being reconnected mind-body despite trauma pathways that were deeply forged.

-Both 2022 and 2023 Senior Nationals Adrea was a double finalist in both 400mH + 800m in Langley, BC.
+At both 2022 and 2023 Senior Nationals Adrea was a double finalist in both 400mH + 800m in Langley, BC.

 Post a comment